superbrothers/kubernetes-docs/kubectl_top_node.md

 ## kubectl top node

-Display Resource (CPU/Memory) usage of nodes
+Display resource (CPU/memory) usage of nodes

 ### Synopsis

-Display Resource (CPU/Memory) usage of nodes.
+Display resource (CPU/memory) usage of nodes.

  The top-node command allows you to see the resource consumption of nodes.